MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-kumuluzee-java-app-with-maven-plugin.md

    ![Web app listed in Azure portal App Services](./media/KumuluzEE/KumuluzEE-Azure-Portal-rg.png)

-* And you can access to your web app by click the `Browse` button in the **Overview** for your web app.
+* And you can access to your web app by clicking the `Browse` button in the **Overview** for your web app.
 Verify that the deployment was successful and Running.
 You should see the following screen displayed:

    ![Find the URL for your web app in Azure portal App Services](./media/KumuluzEE/KumuluzEE-Azure-Portal-manage.png)

-## Clean up resources
+## Clean up Resources

 When the Azure resources are no longer needed, clean up the resources you deployed by deleting the resource group.

-- From the Azure portal, select Resource group from the left menu.
+* From the Azure portal, select Resource group from the left menu.
-- Enter **microprofile** in the **Filter by name** field, the resource group created in this tutorial should have this prefix.
+* Enter **microprofile** in the **Filter by name** field, the resource group created in this tutorial should have this prefix.
-- Select the resource group created in this tutorial.
+* Select the resource group created in this tutorial.
-- Select Delete resource group from the top menu.
+* Select Delete resource group from the top menu.

 ## Next steps